Update on United Way, ACAF Community Relief Effort

 Fillmore Strong Food Program – run in cooperation with the Fillmore Wesleyan Church, this program makes and delivers ready made meals to persons unable to access other meal services due to age, disability, and transportation issues.

 Cornell Cooperative Extension – For the CCE/Clover 4H program that provides substantial food boxes to farm families (active and retired) throughout Allegany County during this especially busy season.

-Cuba Cultural Center – for the continuation of its Backpack (weekend food) Program serving 175 children from the Cuba-Rushford, Friendship and Belfast school districts.
+Cuba Cultural Center – for the CCC’s Backpack (weekend food) Program serving 175 children from the Cuba-Rushford, Friendship and Belfast school districts.

 Genesee Library – for its activity kits for school-aged kids.

 YMCA Wellsville – Two grants.
 First, for the Shepherding program, which actively reaches out to residents county wide and helps to take care of needs identified through this contact.
 More recently, ACAF/ACUW provided funds to support families that need access to the Y’s after school/child care program but are unable to afford the fees.

 Allegany County Libraries – this summer, CRFs reviewed applications from two libraries seeking help with the unplanned expense of reopening in line with CDC guidelines.
 Knowing the important services provided by our local libraries, and that these reopening expenses would be experienced by all of them, the grant committee decided to provide support to all 17 Allegany County libraries.

 The shared grant committee includes the directors and two board members from ACUW and ACAF.
 Once a grant is approved the organization directors determine the funding specifics.
 Each organization brought existing resources to this effort; these funds have been buoyed by generous community donations.